 This Vegetation and Integrated Pest Management Plan (VIPMP) has been developed in consultation with state and federal resource agencies, Native American tribes, county and local governments, non-governmental organizations (NGOs), and members of the public for the Placer County Water Agency's (PCWA) Middle Fork American River Project (MFP or Project).
 The MFP is located on the west slope of the Sierra Nevada range primarily within Placer County, California.
 The MFP is almost entirely in the Tahoe National Forest (TNF) and the Eldorado National Forest (ENF), with a small portion on PCWA-owned property.
-The MFP consists of two major storage reservoirs- French Meadows and Hell Hole (with a combined capacity of 342,583 acre-feet), five smaller regulating reservoirs and diversion pools, and five powerhouses (VIPMP Map 1).
+The MFP consists of two major storage reservoirs-French Meadows and Hell Hole (with a combined capacity of 342,583 acre-feet), five smaller regulating reservoirs and diversion pools, and five powerhouses (VIPMP Map 1).
 The Project began operations in 1967 and has a generating capacity of approximately 224 megawatts (MW).
-The Project also includes 21 developed recreation facilities concentrated near storage reservoirs and diversion pools.
+The Project also includes developed recreation facilities concentrated near storage reservoirs and diversion pools.

-The VIPMP includes a description of routine vegetation and pest management at Project facilities and features, Project roads and trails, and Project recreation facilities and access roads.
+The VIPMP includes a description of routine vegetation and pest management at Project facilities and features and Project recreation facilities and features.
+Vegetation and pest management described in this Plan includes activities that are currently implemented by PCWA and future activities to be implemented during the term of the new license.
+Vegetation management includes trimming by hand and with equipment, and use of herbicides.
 Pest management includes noxious weed management and rodent control.
+The VIPMP also includes measures to avoid and protect environmental and cultural resources.
+Environmental resources or resource issues considered in this Plan include water quality; erosion; groundwater; Riparian Conservation Areas (RCAs); Critical Aquatic Refuges (CARs); special-status aquatic species; soils; and specialstatus plants and wildlife; and cultural resources.
+A program to prevent the inadvertent and unwanted introduction of invasive mussel species is included in the Invasive Mussel Protection Plan (IMPP) (PCWA 2010) developed by PCWA in consultation with the California Department of Fish and Game (CDFG).
+This IMPP covers MFP facilities and other PCWA facilities not included under the FERC license.
+The initial IMPP plan was prepared in compliance with Fish and Game Code Section 2302 (FGC §2302) and was accepted by CDFG on September 17, 2010.

-The VIPMP also includes measures to avoid and protect environmental resources.
-Environmental resources or resource issues considered in this Plan include water quality; erosion; groundwater; Riparian Conservation Areas (RCAs) and Critical Aquatic Refuges (CARs); special-status aquatic species; soils; and special-status plants and wildlife.
-Analysis of potential effects to environmental resources resulting from implementation of routine vegetation and pest management activities is included in the Exhibit E, Section 8, Environmental Analysis of Proposed Action and in the Biological Assessment/Biological Evaluation (BA/BE) for the MFP (Supporting Document [SD] C) (PCWA 2010a; SD C).
+Annual review and periodic updates of this plan will occur to ensure that new information is incorporated and the results of project monitoring are addressed.
+Analysis of potential effects to environmental resources resulting from implementation of routine vegetation and pest management activities is included in the Exhibit E, Section 8, Environmental Analysis of Proposed Action and in the Biological Assessment/Biological Evaluation (BA/BE) for the MFP (Supporting Document [SD] C) (PCWA 2011b; SD C) and the Supplemental Filing (PCWA 2011c).